cgabriel5/nodecliac/README.md

 # As above but overwrite source file with prettified output.
 $ nodecliac format --source path/to/mycliprogram.acmap --print --highlight --indent "s:2" --save
 ```

+<a name="resources"></a>

+### Resource Files

+Some CLI apps are more complicated than others and will require the need of additional custom script files.
+If this is the case, a command folder should be made under the following path: `~/.nodecliac/resources/COMMAND-NAME/`.
+For example, say we are creating an `.acmap` file for [yarn](https://yarnpkg.com/en/) and we need to run custom script files for a better auto-completion experience.
+These files should reside at `~/.nodecliac/resources/yarn/`.
+[See directory structure/files here](/resources/nodecliac/resources).

+<a name="resources-hooks"></a>

+### Hooks

+As stated in the resources files section some apps are more complicated than others.
+In the case of [yarn](https://yarnpkg.com/en/) its `yarn.acdef` file needed to be modified before parsing to [dynamically add the repos scripts as commands](https://yarnpkg.com/en/docs/cli/run#toc-yarn-run).
+One of the easier solutions for this was to use a pre-parsing hook.
+Basically, before nodecliac does anything
+it is possible to use a hook script to modify the command's `.acdef` file (in-memory value).

+**Note**: Using a hook script might sound involved/off-putting but it's not.
+A hook script is just a regular shell script.
+The script just has special meaning in the sense that nodecliac will look for it to run it.

+#### Making Hook Script

+Using the hook script is easy.
+Simply create the following path in the command's resources directory: `~/.nodecliac/resources/COMMAND-NAME/hooks/acdef.sh`.
+Although only one hook script exists right now, all future hook scripts will reside in the `COMMAND-NAME/hooks` sub directory.
+For yarn it would be: `~/.nodecliac/resources/yarn/hooks/acdef.sh`.

+#### Using Hook Script

+From within the script the `.acdef` contents can be grabbed via the environment variable: `NODECLIAC_ACDEF`.
+[Look at yarn's hook script](/resources/nodecliac/resources/yarn) to see a hook script example.
+It basically runs a Perl script to modify the `.acdef` contents.
+The Perl script returns the modified `.acdef` contents to the hook script, `acdef.sh`, which then returns the value to nodecliac.

+**Note**: Perl is used here for quick text processing as doing it in Bash is slow and cumbersome. _However_, use what you need to get the job done.
+The hook script just _needs_ to be an executable shell script named `acdef.sh` and located in `~/.nodecliac/resources/COMMAND-NAME/hooks/acdef.sh`

+**Note**: As a reminder, the provided `.acmap` file gets parsed to generate an `.acdef` file.
+The created `.acdef` file is what nodecliac actually reads **a**uto-**c**ompletion **def**initions from.
+Therefore, modifying `.acdef` contents is a _slightly_ advanced topic as it requires knowing `.acdef` syntax.

 <a name="support"></a>